piotrmurach/tty/README.md

 multiline      # if true will wrap text at new line or column width,
                # when false will escape special characters
-orientation    # either :horizontal or :vertical renderer       # enforce display type out of :basic, :color, :unicode, :ascii resize         # if true will expand/shrink table column sizes to match the width,
+orientation    # either :horizontal or :vertical padding        # array of integers to set table fields padding renderer       # enforce display type out of :basic, :color, :unicode, :ascii resize         # if true will expand/shrink table column sizes to match the width,
                # otherwise if false rotate table vertically